2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 Assignats from 1793

 These banknotes serve as a living testament to the first major period of hyperinflation in history.
 Initially designed as a response to successive financial crises, assignats quickly became a symbol of monetary instability.
-The government, relying excessively on this paper currency to finance its expenses, caused an unprecedented economic crisis and created a major period of hyperinflation in France after the revolution.
+The government, relying excessively on this paper currency to finance its expenses, caused an unprecedented economic crisis and led to a major period of hyperinflation in France following the revolution.

 #### 6. Executive Order 6102 and the Devaluation of the Dollar